mrvincentoti/setup-ssh-between-two-ec2-instances/README.md

             - tasks ( playbook to install the software)

-5.  main.yml - This is the main file which will execute roles in the playbook
+5.  main.yml - This is the main file which will execute all roles in the playbook

 # How to Run the Playbook